UN nuclear chief: Inspection curbs limiting Iran monitoring

 Under the deal, the IAEA also placed around 2,000 tamper-proof seals on nuclear material and equipment.
 Those seals communicated electronically to inspectors.
 Automated measuring devices also provided real-time data from the program.
 Inspectors haven’t been able to access that data either, making the task of monitoring Iran’s enriched uranium stockpile that much more difficult.

-The agency also has sought monitoring of activities at a centrifuge parts production site near northern city of Karaj.
+The agency also has sought monitoring of activities at the centrifuge parts production site near Karaj.
 The IAEA has had no access there since June after Iran said a sabotage attack by Israel considerably damaged the facility and an IAEA camera there.

 Grossi on Wednesday insisted that, despite this week’s lack of progress, a solution has to be found.
 “We must reach an agreement,” he said.
 “We must do it.”